Please follow this link for new articles:

-So said the head of a x00 person org at SAS, one of the most profitable and largest privately held companies.
+"Agile is a mindset not a technology.'
+That's what the head of a 500 person org at SAS said to me once.
 I had the pleasure to meet her along with 50 other software leaders at the EXO Software Leadership Summit this month where we discussed how companies large and small experience Agile and Cloud transformations.
 Attendees include CTO of Cloud Platform Business at VMWare, Head of UX at WebMD, Managing Director at Schwab and Directors for engineering and product from Uber.
 I also had the pleasure to meet Tarah Wheeler van Vlack, author of Women in Tech and CEO of Fizzmint.
 Here’s my picture of her autographed book:

 Unlike a conference with scheduled talks and a zombie audience, we sat UN style and had frank discussions about the topics du jour.
 This year the conversation tended towards Engineering leadership, the structure of engineering teams, and the realities of adopting Agile and Cloud into a company.
 In general, there are three strong factors that correlate heavily with a company that runs Agile:

 - Being in Cloud and having a strong micro services architecture

 - Having a new codebase, usually hosted in the Cloud and less than 5 years old

 - Having a large number of customers that each have weaker voices on the product roadmap, as opposed to a handful of very large customers that are on long contracts and strongly influences the roadmap

 We also had a discussion on OKRs, and since we are still early in our adoption curve, I thought I’d share some bullets on what I learned: